 • Laparoscopy

 The procedure is performed only under general anesthesia.
-It is a surgical intervention in the abdominal cavity, which performs both diagnostic and therapeutic functions.
+It is a surgical intervention in the abdominal cavity, which simultaneously performs both diagnostic and therapeutic functions.

-Preparation for the procedure: the patient should empty her bladder and shave her pubic hair.
+Preparation for the procedure: The patient should empty her bladder and shave her pubic hair.

-The consequences of checking the patency of the fallopian tubes
+Consequences of checking the patency of the fallopian tubes

 What is tubal patency?